ChestersGarage/cacti-aio/README.md

 ### My setup

 This is how I run this Cacti container.
 It sets up all of the configuration and data folders in one place.
-I'm runing this on my unRAID server, which keeps persistent data on the unRAID cache disk (/mnt/cache).
+I'm running this on my unRAID server, which keeps persistent data on the unRAID cache disk (/mnt/cache).

 ```
 docker run -d --rm \